-Allegation #1: Between May 16, 2013 and February 27, 2015, was indebted to a client in the amount of approximately $14,050 and was a joint owner of a bank account with the client, thereby engaging in personal financial dealings with a client which gave rise to a conflict or potential conflict of interest between the Respondent and the client that the Respondent failed to address by the exercise of responsible business judgment influenced only by the best interests of the client, contrary to MFDA Rules 1.1.2, 2.1.1, 2.1.4 and 2.5.1.
+Allegation #1: Between 2008 and September 2016 , the Respondent borrowed a total of $102,500 from four clients, thereby engaging in personal financial dealings with the clients which gave rise to conflicts or potential conflicts of interest that the Respondent failed to disclose to the Member or address by the exercise of responsible business judgment influenced only by the best interests of the clients, contrary to the policies and procedures of the Member, and MFDA Rules 2.1.4, 2.10, 1.1.2, and 2.1.1.

 Allegation #2: Between November 2012 and October 2013 , the Respondent engaged in a dual occupation that was not approved by the Member, contrary to MFDA Rule 1.2.1(c) (now Rule 1.3.2)1 and 2.1.1.

 Allegation #3: Between 2009 and March 2016 , the Respondent misled the Member when he submitted annual consultant certificates to the Member in which he falsely certified that he had not borrowed money from clients and did not engage in any undisclosed outside business activity, contrary to MFDA Rule 2.1.1.